Gum-Bucket/Darwin/README.md

 ### Table of Contents

-These are the sections on the README.md file
+These are the sections on the README.md file.

 - [Description](#description)
 - [How To Use](#how-to-use)